Charles August Lindbergh

 Charles August Lindbergh (born Carl Månsson; January 20, 1859 – May 24, 1924) was a United States Congressman from Minnesota's 6th congressional district from 1907 to 1917.
-He opposed American entry into World War I as well as the 1913 Federal Reserve Act.
+He is known for his opposition to the 1913 Federal Reserve Act, which he warned would hand control of the economy to "a purely profiteering group" operating "for the sole purpose of obtaining the greatest possible profits from the use of other people's money."
+Lindbergh opposed American entry into World War I, arguing that the United States should avoid foreign entanglements.
 Lindbergh is best known as the father of famed aviator Charles Lindbergh.

 Early life

-Lindbergh was born Carl Månsson, in Stockholm, Sweden, to Lovisa Carlén, the 19-year-old mistress of Ola Månsson, a peasant member of the Riksdag of the Estates and a bank manager.
+Lindbergh was born Carl Månsson in Stockholm, Sweden, to Lovisa Carlén, the 19-year-old mistress of Ola Månsson, a peasant member of the Riksdag of the Estates and a bank manager.
 When accused of bribery and embezzlement, Ola Månsson changed his name to August Lindbergh, left his wife and seven children, and emigrated to the United States with his mistress and their illegitimate infant son, Carl, in 1859.
 Lovisa became Louisa and young Carl became Charles August Lindbergh.

 They settled in Melrose, Minnesota, and had six more children together.
 August worked as a farmer and a blacksmith for 26 years before marrying Louisa in 1885, having become a widower in 1864 with the death of his first wife in Sweden.

 Charles August Lindbergh studied law at the University of Michigan Law School, graduating in 1883, and was admitted to the bar that same year.

 Political career

-Lindbergh served as prosecuting attorney for Morrison County, Minnesota from 1891 to 1893.
+Lindbergh served as prosecuting attorney for Morrison County, Minnesota, from 1891 to 1893.
 He was elected to the United States House of Representatives in 1906 as a Republican, serving in the 60th, 61st, 62nd, 63rd, and 64th congresses.
 In 1912, he supported Theodore Roosevelt's unsuccessful third party Progressive bid for the White House.
 In 1916 he unsuccessfully campaigned for a seat in the United States Senate.